stevegeek/hone/README.md

 Summary: 14 findings

-  1 high impact  (>5% of CPU or allocations)  ← fix these first 13 moderate  (1-5%)
+  3 high impact  (>5% of CPU or allocations)  ← fix these first 11 moderate  (1-5%)
 ```

-The percentages show how much CPU time (or memory allocation) each method used during profiling, helping you focus on fixes that matter.
+The percentages show how much CPU time or memory allocation each method used during profiling, helping you focus on fixes that matter.

 ## Installation